Lemoncode/redux-by-sample/07 SimpleApp_List/readme.md

   routing: routerReducer
 });
 ```
-- Let's define the props and a very simple render for the _studentList_ component, and
+- Let's define the props and a very simple render for the _studentList_ component.
+And
-let's load the students list data whenever the component getsmounted (to do this
+let's load the students list data whenever the component gets mounted (to do this
 we need to move the component to state one).

 _./src/pages/student-list/studentList.tsx_: